xiongchenyu6/dotfiles/README.md

 2. I need to use playframework for development and the emacs support ensime very well.

 I move from emacs to vim then to neovim and now I am using the spacemacs, I think the configuration for everyone will become the same after long period of learning and copying from others, so it is good to give the community driven software a try.

+cp /path/to/backups/*.gpg ~/.gnupg/
+# or, if you exported the ownertrust
+gpg --import-ownertrust chrisroos-ownertrust-gpg.txt